Skip to content

 At the Northern Shore: Germany and the North Sea

-In relation to other European nations Germany is a big country with some interesting features.
+In relation to other European nations, Germany is a big country with some exciting features.
 While the south of Germany is bordering with the Alps and is in parts quite mountainous, the north is a very different place.
 Not many know that the country lays ashore not to one large body of water but two.
-There is the more quiet and enclosed Baltic Sea in the east and the more wide and open Northern Sea in the west.
-At the shore there are endless sand beaches and many quiet islands to relax with these unique colourful beach chairs.
-The most interesting feature though is most probably the wadden sea (last three pictures).
-It is a kind of a muddy place which is flooded twice a day and reaches at some points deep into the sea.
-The wadden is one of the most diverse bio habitats on earth and home to many micro organisms because it is biologically very rich in nutrients.
-Also it is home to the sandworm and to many kind of birds.
+There is the quieter and more enclosed Baltic Sea in the east and the wider and more open Northern Sea in the west.
+At the shore, there are endless sand beaches and many quiet islands where you can relax with these unique, colorful beach chairs.
+The most exciting feature, though, is most probably the Wadden Sea (last three pictures).
+It is a kind of muddy place which is flooded twice a day and reaches at some points deep into the sea.
+The Wadden is one of the most diverse bio habitats on earth and home to many microorganisms because it is biologically very rich in nutrients.
+Also, it is home to the sandworm and many kinds of birds.

 test